pettod/charuco-corner-detection/README.md

 | DICT_7X7_250   	    | 14        |
 | DICT_7X7_1000         | 15        |

 The name of an enumerator defines the marker resolution and the maximum number of used corners in the dictionary.
-The maximum number of corners in the dictionary must always be greater or equal than the number of corners in the ChArUco checkerboard that is currently in use.
+The maximum number of corners in the dictionary must always be greater or equal than the number of corners in the ChArUco calibration board that is currently in use.

 ### 4.2 Running the Code

 Explanations for the scripts in the repository are described here.

-#### Note: You must set correct parameters depending on your ChArUco checkerboard before running the scripts.
+#### Note: You must set correct parameters depending on your ChArUco calibration board before running the scripts.

 #### 4.2.1 Python